• Home

 → Read more

-• March 8, 2022 → Who Are We #6 Feminist Night Scapes
+• March 8, 2022 → Who Are We #6 Feminist Night Scapes: Walking is Weaving, Audio Night Walk, online

 Wherever you are, whether you are wearing a warm coat or enjoying a fresh breeze, whether you are walking in daylight or darkness, if like me you are in Berlin.
 This walk is taking us through landscapes with different expressions of urbanity, there are many portraits to draw of this city.
 We pass through garden colonies, different streets, narrow and wide, cobbled, the canal, former horse stables, cemeteries, balconies waving peace flags.
 Along the way, we meet different kinds of creatures, bacteria, plants, small and large animals, including several humans, some are accompanied by dogs.
 Some are considered native, others invasive, some harmless, others dangerous, all of them sharing the same living space.